SAID

 Introduction

-SAID (A Syntactically Annotated Idiom Dataset) was produced by Linguistic Data Consortium (LDC) catalog number LDC2003T10 and ISBN 1-58563-268-6.
+SAID (A Syntactically Annotated Idiom Dataset) was produced by the Linguistic Data Consortium (LDC) and contains source files and annotations for 13,467 phrasal lexical items in English.

 The purpose if this corpus is to provide data for investigating the structural configurations in which English idioms are typically found.
 The assumption was that, since idioms are phrasal lexical items (PLIs), they would therefore have structural properties which are idiosyncratic.
 In order to study the structural properties of phrasal lexical items, the data is more useful if it is syntactically annotated.